WasinHongmanee/Portfolio/README.md

 **Results:** The key predictors for game outcome are gold, kill, and experience difference.
 Winning games have a median difference of 1250 gold, 3 kills and 1000 experience.
 The original logistic regression model has about a cross validation accuracy mean of .720 while SelectKBest and recursive feature elimination have an accuracy mean of about .725.
 Both methods agree the other categorical variables are not predictive features.

+### Data Pipeline Employment (IN PROGRESS) [Link](https://github.com/WasinHongmanee/SalesPipeline)

+Description: Transfer sales data from the last 7/30/90 days from my new restaurant's POS database onto a SQL server that can be queried remotely and shown visually.
+Attempt to automate as much as the process as possible.

+Skills: Data engineering, Data cleaning, Data analysis, ETL, automation

+Worked with: MS SQL Server, Power BI, Python

 ### Personal Song Recommendation System using Spotify (IN PROGRESS) [Link](https://github.com/WasinHongmanee/SpotifyRecommendation)

 **Description:** Given a user selected song on Spotify, return five similar songs from my own music library.
-Using Spotify's API, I extracted my library of music and 16 numeric features attached with them labeled by Spotify.
+Using Spotify’s API, I extracted my library of music and 16 numeric features attached with them labeled by Spotify.
 Some of the features are tempo, acousticness, liveness, key and mode, and popularity.
 I normalized these features and compare them to the user given song using a measurement called [cosine similarity ](https://en.wikipedia.org/wiki/Cosine_similarity).

 **Skills:** data extraction using a REST API, data cleaning, numerical feature normalization using StandardScaler, pairwise-comparison using cosine similarity

 **Worked With:** Python, sklearn, pandas, REST API, Jupyter Notebooks

-**Current Results:** Similar songs are found, but depending on the genre, it may show a 'similar' song from different genres due to lack of number of songs and variety.
+**Current Results:** Similar songs are found, but depending on the genre, it may show a ‘similar’ song from different genres due to lack of number of songs and variety.
 Different similarity techniques may be required to quantify how well the song recommendations are.